stefvw93/tover-template/readme.md

 ##### `MyComponent/MyComponent.element.tsx`

-Exposes class `MyComponent`
+Exports class `MyComponent`

 ##### `MyComponent/myComponent.style.ts`

-Exposes styles related to `MyComponent`.
+Exports styles related to `MyComponent`.
 Note that this module's file name is not capitalized, as it does not expose a class.

 ##### `MyComponent/index.ts`

 Use to export modules and types related to `MyComponent`.
-Also, this is where you make last alterations: For example, wrap a react component in `withRouter`, rename an export or expose typings.
+Also, this is where you make last alterations: For example, apply decorators, rename exports or export extra types.

-Classes should be named exports - never default exports, so the class name is consistent across the project, e.g:
+The project source uses OOP language style naming - like Swift or Kotlin.
+Classes should be named exports - never default exports, so the class name is consistent across the project, like so:

 ```typescript
 // MyComponent/MyComponent.element.ts